DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/README.md

 # Objectives

-The objective this project are to:
+The objective of this project are to:

 1. Write SQL statements to query SanFranciscoFilmLocations database
 2. Retrieve data records from the filmlocations table according to the specified criteria.